aahan0511/the2048game/README.md

 ## How To Play
 If you have never played 2048 before here is the rules of 2048:

+> You start with either pressing `space bar` or the PLAY button.

 > You have a 4x4 grid, in which there 2 blocks in the start, you have 90% chance of haing an 2, while 10% chance of having an 4 in the start.

 > You can either play UP (⬆️), DOWN (⬇️), LEFT (⬅️), or RIGHT (➡️).
 Each of them will result all the blocks sliding in that direction.
 And the blocks having the same numbers will merge, making a block that is the sum of the merged blocks.